stencila/stencila/README.md

 - [`python`](python): A Python package, with classes generated from Stencila Schema and bindings to Rust functions, so you can work with Stencila documents from within Python.

-- [`typescript`](typescript): A package of TypeScript types generated from Stencila Schema so you can create type-safe Stencila documents in the browser, Node.js, Deno etc.
+- [`ts`](ts): A package of TypeScript types generated from Stencila Schema so you can create type-safe Stencila documents in the browser, Node.js, Deno etc.

 - [`node`](node): A Node.js package, using the generated TypeScript types and bindings to Rust functions, so you can work with Stencila documents from within Node.js.